Wednesday, May 15, 2024

 1 tsp rice flour

-Oil, for frying
+Oil for frying

-Salt, to taste
+Salt - to taste

-Remove from oil and drain excess oil on paper towels.
+Remove and drain off excess oil.

 Ingredients

-1/2 cup anchovies, soaked, rinsed, and crispy fried
+1/2 cup anchovies - soaked, rinsed, and crispy fried

-1 red chili, sliced
+1 red chili - sliced

-1 green chili, sliced
+1 green chili - sliced

-3 shallots, sliced
+3 shallots - sliced

-Palm sugar, to taste
+Palm sugar - to taste

-Calamansi lime juice, to taste
+Calamansi lime juice - to taste

 To Serve